theobald-software/theobald-software.github.io/_includes/_content/en/odp/odp-hana-views.md

 - Associated Attribute Views

 ### Using HANA Views
+Things that need to be considered when using HANA Views:

-When [searching](./odp-functions-ov#operational-data-provider) for HANA Views, make sure to select the correct context.
+1. When [searching](./odp-define) for HANA Views, make sure to select the correct context.
 ![ODP HANA View](/img/content/odp/odp-component-hanaview-salesdocumentitem-01.png){:class="img-responsive"}

-{: .box-note }
-**Note:** When the delta load is available for the source object in the SAP source system, the **Delta Update** option is available in the ODP component.
+2. When the delta load is available for the source object in the SAP source system, the **Delta Update** option is available in the ODP component.

-Click **[Load live preview]** to preview the data without executing an extraction.
+3. Click **[Load live preview]** to preview the data without executing an extraction.